joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/assignments/assignment_2_command_line_sample.md

 *Step 13:* Now let's remove everything we have created so far.
 You cannot use the `rf`command on its own to erase a directory.
 Go back to the Desktop and type the following command:
 ```
 $ cd ../..
-$ rm -rf -i Sample_Directory
+$ rm -rf -i sample_directory
 ```

-Look at your desktop, we have just erased any sign of the Sample_Directory, and of the files and directories it contained... but now you know a few useful command lines!
+Look at your desktop, we have just erased any sign of the `sample_directory`, and of the files and directories it contained... but now you know a few useful command lines!

 There are naturally a lot of other commands, that you can look up online, such as copying a file (`cp`) or looking at the beginning of a file (`head some-file`).
 You are no sure what a command does, ask for documentation:
 ```